robstoll/atrium/README.md

 ```
 </ex-map-3>

-In case you want to make an assertion only about the keys or values of the `Map` then you can use `keys` or `values`:
+In case you hvae only expectations about the keys or values of the `Map` then you can use `keys` or `values`:

 <ex-map-4>